Sl-Sanda-Ru/Sl-Bomber/README.md

 - Do Not Use This To Harm Others.
 - This Script Is Only For Educational Purposes or to Prank.
 - **Developer Is Not Responsible For The Misuse Of Sl-Bomber**
+- Developer Is Collecting Your Data For See The Script Usage
 <br>

 ## OS Support